-For those that are interested in becoming a travel agent a certain question always comes up—how much do travel agents make?
+For those that are interested in becoming a travel agent, a certain question always comes up—how much do travel agents make?
 If you’ve done any research, you know there are varying numbers floating around out there.
-I found a site that stated travel agent salaries were $57,000/yr and another that stated low $30’s.
+I found a site that stated travel agent salaries were $57,000/yr and yet another that stated a number in the low $30’s.
 The world’s richest travel agent listed their apartment for $95M—that’s a pretty good salary, no?
 So how can you find out how much travel agents make and know it’s reliable?

 First off, make sure you understand how travel agents make money.

 When considering a travel agent salary, there are some things to take into account.
 Websites that don’t specialize in travel agents but write a “How much do travel agents make?” article don’t understand our industry well enough to truly answer the question.

 You’re always going to need to adjust the salary according to cost of living, but, more importantly, this conversation begs the question, What type of travel agent are you talking about?
 By segmenting travel agents according to their category (leisure, corporate, home based, employee, independent contractor, or agency owner), you can come up with a more accurate estimate of a travel agent salary.

 To help answer the question, How much do travel agents make?, we’ve broken it down by group:

 How much do travel agents make?
 All of ’em.

 From this angle, we’re lumping together all travel agents—corporate and leisure, employees and independent contractors.